launchdarkly/hello-python-ai/README.md

    ```

 1. Ensure you have [Poetry](https://python-poetry.org/) installed.

+### OpenAI setup
+1. Install the required dependencies with `poetry install -E openai` or `poetry install --all-extras`.
+1. Set the environment variable `OPENAI_API_KEY` to your OpenAI key.
+1. On the command line, run `poetry run openai-example`.

+### Bedrock setup
-1. Install the required dependencies with `poetry install --all-extras`.
-Alternatively, you can install with `poetry install -E open` or `poetry install -E bedrock` to opt into only those required dependencies.
+1. Install the required dependencies with `poetry install -E bedrock` or `poetry install --all-extras`.
+1. Ensure the required AWS credentials can be [auto-detected by the `boto3` library](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).
+Examples might include environment variables, role providers, or shared credential files.
-1. On the command line, run `openai-example` or `bedrock-example` as relevant.
+1. On the command line, run `poetry run bedrock-example`.

-You should receive an output of the model configuration and prompt being sent to the chosen provider.